idies/login-portal/README.md

 login-portal
 ============

-The portal for DIBBs Single Sign On
+The portal for DIBBs Single Sign On.
+The old JavaScript version of the SSO portal.
+No longer in use.

 Installation
 ------------